Die Schneekönigin: Music

-The vocal parts are scored for professional soloists and children's choir, with choir members acting in roles such as flowers (Blumen), ravens (Raben), robbers (Räuber), snow flakes (Schneeflocken), wind and ice crystals.
+The vocal parts are scored for professional soloists and children's choir, with choir members acting in roles such as flowers (Blumen), ravens (Raben), robbers (Räuber), snowflakes (Schneeflocken), wind and ice crystals.
 The music around the Snow Queen character is set atonal, contrasting with the human world.
 The children, Gerda and Kay, are characterised by song-like music, the troll declaims like Mime in Wagner's Siegfried, the Snow Queen sings in extremely high register, and scenes for ravens and robbers resemble operetta.
 The opera takes around 80 minutes to perform.

 The score calls for an orchestra including flute, oboe, 2 clarinets, bassoon, 2 horns, trumpet, trombone, tuba, timpani, 2 drums, harp and strings.

 Reception

 Roland H. Dippel wrote in a review published in Leipziger Volkszeitung, Oper & Tanz and Neue Musikzeitung, that the opera deals with great emotions, proving oneself in dangers, and faith in the good. ("Es geht um große Gefühle, Gefahren, Bewährungen und den Glauben an das Gute.")
 He summarised: "A real opera with a large orchestra that fascinates its young audience for the art form" ("Eine echte Oper mit großem Orchester, die ihr junges Publikum für die Kunstform fasziniert").